tchar/pushbots/README.md

 * Tag
 * unTag
 * Device Location (For testing API call)
+* Device Info     (For testing API call)
 * Push            (For testing API call)
 * Push Batch
 * Get Push analytics
 * Record Analytics

-There is also a second list of generic API calls, for calls not listed in the first list:
+There is also a second list of generic API calls, for calls not listed in the first list.
+At the moment of creating this all API calls are supported.
+This is provided for future API calls:
 * Put (For generic put API calls, not listed above)
 * Post (For generic post API calls, not listed above)
 * Get (For generic get API calls, not listed above)

 Dependencies
 ------------
-For pushbots to work python requests must be installed:
+For pushbots to work, python "requests" must be installed:
 http://docs.python-requests.org/en/latest/
 You can install requests with pip:
 ```bash